ralna/GALAHAD/doc/Julia/rst-dir/llst_functions.rst

 	*
 		- S_val

 		- is a one-dimensional array of size S_ne and type T that holds the values of the entries of the scaling matrix $S$ in any of the available storage schemes.
-If S_val is NULL, $S$ will be taken to be the identity matrix.
+If S_val is C_NULL, $S$ will be taken to be the identity matrix.

 .. index:: pair: function; llst_information
 .. _doxid-galahad__llst_8h_1a88854815d1c936131dcc762c64275d6f: